briannamasontheanalyst/briannamasontheanalyst/README.md

 •	👀 I’m interested in all things data science and analytics.

-•	💻 I'm currently a CS Undergrad student at Old Dominion University.
+•	💻 I'm currently a DS Undergrad student at Old Dominion University.

-•	🌱 I’m currently learning:  SQL, Advanced Microsoft Excel, and Python
+•	🌱 I’m currently learning:  SQL, R, Advanced Microsoft Excel, and Python

 •	👯‍♀️ I’m looking to collaborate on Beginner level Data Analytics Projects